One More Time (Twice song): Commercial performance

 Prior to dropping the CD single, "One More Time" entered the Billboard Japan Hot 100 at number 57 and spent four weeks on the chart until it reached the top spot, one week after its official release.
-The lead single also debuted at number 15 on Billboard charts' World Digital Song Sales, then rose into the Top 10 at number 8 the following week.
+The song also debuted at number 15 on Billboard charts' World Digital Song Sales, then rose into the Top 10 at number 8 the following week.

-The CD single debuted atop the daily ranking of Oricon Singles Chart with 94,957 units sold on its release day.
-It was also reported that almost 300,000 copies were shipped out in pre-orders, while Billboard Japan recorded 150,425 unit sales from October 16–18, 2017 only.
-On its second day, "One More Time" become the fastest-selling K-pop girl group album in Japan based on first week figures.
-The previous record holder was Kara, which sold 122,820 copies during its first week in 2011.
+The CD single debuted atop the daily ranking of Oricon Singles Chart with 94,957 units sold, setting a new first-day sales record for South Korean girl groups.
+The record was previously held by Girls' Generation's debut Japanese album, Girls' Generation (2011), which sold 74,000 copies on its release day.
+On its second day, "One More Time" became the fastest-selling K-pop girl group release in Japan based on first week figures.
+The previous record holder was Kara's "Jet Coaster Love" (2011), which sold 122,820 copies during its first week.

+It was reported that almost 300,000 copies of "One More Time" were shipped out in pre-orders, while Billboard Japan recorded 150,425 unit sales from October 16–18, 2017 only.
+It also became the first Japanese single by a South Korean girl group to receive a Platinum certification from the Recording Industry Association of Japan, making Twice the first South Korean girl group to earn a platinum certification in Japan for both a single and an album in the same year.
 329,400 copies were shipped as of February 23, 2018.